Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

-As a consequence of \eqref{intro-linear-decay}, when using Klainerman's vector field method \cite{Klainerman86} on quadratic nonlinearities, we might \emph{at best} get an integral of $t^{-1}$.
-This leads to problems when closing the bootstrap argument and can possibly indicate finite-time blow-up (see for example \cite{G81}).

 Another obstacle when studying Klein-Gordon equations, in the framework of the vector field method, is that the scaling vector field $L_0 = t\del_t + x^1 \del_{x^1} + x^2 \del_{x^2}$ does not commute with the Klein-Gordon operator $-\Box + 1$.
-The scaling vector field can be avoided by using a spacetime foliation of surfaces $\Hcal_s$ of constant hyperboloidal time $s = \sqrt{t ^2 - |x|^2}$, see \cite{Hormander, Klainerman85,PLF-YM-book}.
-However, this prevents one from using the classical Klainerman-Sobolev inequality to gain additional $(t-|x|)$-decay.
-Furthermore the inability to control the $L_0$ vector field on a Klein-Gordon field leads to issues, in $\RR^{1+2}$, when controlling the symmetric quadratic null form between two Klein-Gordon components (see the discussion in \cite[\textsection 3.3]{DW-2020}).
+The scaling vector field can be avoided by using a spacetime foliation of surfaces $\Hcal_s$ of constant hyperboloidal time $s = \sqrt{t ^2 - |x|^2}$.
+This idea originates in work of Klainerman \cite{Klainerman85, Klainerman93} (see also H\"ormander \cite{Hormander}) on Klein-Gordon equations, and was later reintroduced to treat coupled wave and Klein-Gordon equations by LeFloch and Ma in \cite{PLF-YM-book} under the name of the ``hyperboloidal foliation method''.
+This method can be regarded as Klainerman's vector field method on hyperboloids.
+We also remind the reader of the pioneering work by Tataru showing Strichartz estimates for wave equations in the hyperbolic space \cite{Tataru}, and the work by Psarelli \cite{Psarelli} on the Maxwell--Klein-Gordon equations.